 Can You Get Fired After Workers’ Comp Claim?

 Texas is considered an “at-will” state, meaning companies can fire employees for any reason with or without cause at any time.
 However, employers cannot fire an employee for filing a workers’ comp claim.
 Injured employees could still be let go during a workers’ compensation claim.
 The claim can’t be the reason for termination.

 There are no real deadlines to consider when looking to purchase a workers’ compensation insurance policy in Texas.
 However, there are a couple of timelines to understand when filing claims and stopping workers’ compensation.

 Some timeline issues to consider with Texas workers’ compensation insurance are:

-- Ceasing coverage notification: The language states “as soon as possible” but should be done within days of stopping coverage
+- Ceasing coverage notification: Business owners who want to stop coverage must notify the DWC.
+The language states notification must happen “as soon as possible” but should be done within days of stopping coverage

 - First impairment appeals: Employers have 90 days of a workers’ comp claim issuance to file a formal appeal if they feel the claim is not due to a work-related injury; the 90 days begin when the first issues of injury were noticed

 - Statute of limitations: Injured parties have 30 days to notify employers of an injury; the claim must be filed within one year with the Texas Department of Insurance